ADHD Treatment — Without Medication? Alternative Treatment FAQ

 The problem with alternative medicine is that there is a lack of independent research to validate many of the claims made.
 There has been some limited research on these treatments.

 Are alternative treatments such as herbal remedies regulated by any government agency?

 Most alternative treatments are not regulated by the FDA.
 Some manufacturers of these products have been warned or even shut down by the Federal Trade Commission for making unsubstantiated claims about their products.

 Many of the alternative treatments are completely safe.
 Improved nutrition never hurt anyone.
 EEG Neurotherapy is non-invasive, although somewhat expensive.
 New technologies, like Interactive Metronome, may lead to safer, more effective treatment options.

 Are any of these treatments dangerous?

 Some alternative treatments may actually have a higher risk than the products that they claim to replace.
 Ephedra, for example, is a naturally occurring CNS stimulant that some people used to use instead of Ritalin.
 This herbal product was associated with at least 38 deaths and over 800 adverse reactions, leading the FDA to ban its use in 2004.
 People forget that “Natural” does not necessarily mean “Safe.”

 Is a change in diet an effective treatment for ADHD?

 Research on the results of these diets is mixed.
 Most doctors seem to think that nutrition does not cause or control ADHD.
 Most nutritionists think that doctors don’t know anything about nutrition.
 Go figure.

-The idea of removing sugars, food coloring and other additives from the diet as a treatment for ADHD remains one of the most popular alternative treatments for the disorder.
+The idea of removing sugars, food coloring and other additives as part of an ADHD diet remains one of the most popular alternative treatments for the disorder.
 The best known of all alternative diets is The Feingold Diet.
 There are other various nutrition plans and diets that claim to help.